Three Reasons You Need to Hire a Copyeditor

 Hiring a copyeditor is a wise investment if you plan on publishing your book on your own.
 Today, publishing your own novel, how-to guide, or memoir has never been easier.
 There are hundreds of self-publishing companies that will gladly publish your manuscript.
 No agents needed.
 No query letters required.
 No book proposals to send in.

 If you're willing to pay to have your book published and then hope to recover your money by marketing and selling your book by yourself, then self-publishing may be a great way for you to live out your dream of being a published book author.

 If a full-blown book seems a little daunting, there are also plenty of options for writing and publishing a smaller e-book and then listing it on Amazon or selling it on your own website.

 Whatever self-publishing route you choose, you need a copyeditor working alongside you to make sure your manuscript is in tip-top shape before it goes to print or gets launched as an e-book.

 Copyediting ensures that your manuscript is clear, concise, and grammatically and factually correct.
 It involves checking spelling, grammar, proper word usage, and consistency in style.

 A freelance copyeditor can work with you one-to-one to review your manuscript, mark it for errors, and flag any concerns she or he has about problem areas and potential legal issues.
 Here’s a list of additional things that you can expect from a professional copyeditor:

 - Checking for consistency in tone, terminology, and reading level

 - Reviewing headings, captions, hierarchical lists, and the placement of photographs, art, and graphics

-- Fact checking and light background research
+- Checking facts and conducting light background research

 - Checking the spelling and grammar in footnotes, and ensuring that the footnotes are numbered properly